chantouchsek/vue-axios-http/README.md

 #### first(field || fields)

-In some situations, you may wish to run validation checks against a field only if that field is present in the data being validated.
-To quickly accomplish this, add the sometimes rule to your rule list:

 ```js
 const errors = { name: [{ kh: ['This fist name field is required'] }] }